envoyproxy/examples/wasm-cc/example.rst

 ***********************************

 First lets start the containers - an Envoy proxy which uses a Wasm Filter, and a backend which echos back our request.
-The Envoy configuration exposes two listeners, the first one listens in port 8000 which contains the wasm filter in the listener filter chain.
-The second one listens in port 8001 routing to a cluster containing the wasm filter in the cluster filter chain.
+The Envoy configuration exposes two listeners, the first one listens in port ``8000`` which contains the wasm filter in the listener filter chain.
+The second one listens in port ``8001`` routing to a cluster containing the wasm filter in the cluster filter chain.

-Change to the ``examples/wasm-cc`` folder in the Envoy repo, and start the composition:
+Change to the ``wasm-cc`` directory, and start the composition:

 .. code-block:: console

     $ pwd
-    envoy/examples/wasm-cc
+    examples/wasm-cc
     $ docker compose pull
     $ docker compose up --build -d
     $ docker compose ps